 7. Can solutions with the same concentration of different solutes have different osmotic pressures?

-Even when the solution contains a mixture of different solutes its osmotic pressure depends only on its total particle concentration regardless of the nature of the solutes.
+Even when the solution contains a mixture of different solutes, its osmotic pressure only depends on its total particle concentration, regardless of the nature of the solutes.

 8. How are solutions classified according to their comparative tonicity?